Paid My Dues

-"Paid My Dues" is a song by American recording artist Anastacia from her second studio album Freak of Nature (2001).
+"Paid My Dues" is a song by American recording artist Anastacia from her second studio album, Freak of Nature (2001).
 It was released on November 12, 2001, as the album's lead single.
 The song was written by Anastacia, Greg Lawson, Damon Sharpe, and LaMenga Kafi and was produced by Ric Wake with additional production by Richie Jones.

 "Paid My Dues" became a commercial success, reaching number one in Denmark, Hungary, Italy, Norway, and Switzerland, as well as peaking within the top 10 in several other mainland European countries.

 Composition

 "Paid My Dues" was written by Anastacia, LaMenga Kafi, Greg Lawson, and Damon Sharpe, while production was handled by Ric Wake, with additional production by Richie Jones.
+Anastacia wrote the song about her early career in the music industry.
+In an interview with Billboard, she said: "For years, I had been told my voice was too black, that I should get contacts and ditch the glasses, that I was too in-your-face, the list goes on.
+Now, these are the very things that people respond to."
 According to James Salmon from Yahoo!
 Music, the song is a "typically robust 'go girl' anthem."

 Critical reception

 Jose F. Promis writing for AllMusic called the song "the soulful, bombastic rocker".
 Sal Cinquemani from Slant Magazine wrote that "her tenacious attitude on songs like 'Paid My Dues' carve a unique niche for the singer."
 Aidin Vaziri wrote for Rolling Stone that the song is "grating" and one of Freak of Natures "moments of sheer overkill".